openmultiplayer/web/docs/scripting/callbacks/OnVehiclePaintjob.md

 ## Returns

-It is always called first in gamemode so returning 0 there blocks other filterscripts from seeing it.
+It is always called first in gamemode so returning 0 there blocks other filterscripts from processing it.

 ## Examples